 D. Jane Chagaris Albanese

-In 2007, D. Jane Chagaris Albanese founded Giants of Generosity, Inc, a 501c3 charitable organization based in Cresskill, New Jersey.
-As CEO and executive director, she devotes her time to help people in our own communities who are experiencing critical, life-altering situations, and have nowhere else to turn.
+Ms. Albanese founded Giants of Generosity, Inc. in 2007.
+As President/CEO, she devotes her time to helping people in our own communities who are experiencing critical, life-altering situations and have nowhere else to turn.
 She is the spokesperson for Giants and the force behind its growth.
-A native of Tenafly, New Jersey, Albanese grew up at the critically acclaimed Clinton Inn Hotel, which her family owned and operated for nearly five decades, and she has worked in all areas of the hotel’s operation throughout her youth.
-Having traveled extensively with her family, her first career move was in the travel industry.
-Then at the age of twenty-one she was a debutante in the Hope Cotillion at the Waldorf Astoria.
-By the age of twenty-eight, she owned and managed Linwood Plaza Travel in Fort Lee, New Jersey, before moving the office into the Clinton Inn Hotel.
-In 1981 she moved to Florida, where she acquired her Real Estate license and went on to purchase Maple Ridge Gourmet Foods.
-She quickly converted that business into a gourmet food, mail-order business, mailing 900,000 catalogs nationwide.
-In addition to running and growing the company, she handled all of its marketing, catalog creation, and line extensions.
-Finding herself at a crossroads after losing her husband in 1994, Albanese returned to college to study graphic arts, and opened Graphic Designs by the Drummer’s Wife, a freelance design studio, in his memory.
-Presently Albanese actively runs the daily operations of Giants of Generosity.
-As executive director she still answers her own phone, works closely with each recipient and puts her business acumen and design skills to work.
+She still answers her own phone, works closely with each recipient and puts her business acumen to work.
 She has created the organization’s website, social media pages, and all collateral marketing materials.
-The New Jersey Association of Women Business Owners (NJAWBO) honored Albanese in 2011 and again in 2012, with its prestigious Rose & Scroll Award in recognition of her work with Giants of Generosity, for her community service, and for being a positive role model for women.
-She has also been nominated twice for the Russ Berrie Making a Difference Award, and has received a prestigious Proclamation from Senator Robert Menendez for her dedicated service to helping others during Hurricane Sandy, 2012.
+The New Jersey Association of Women Business Owners (NJAWBO) honored Albanese in 2011 and again in 2012, with its prestigious Rose & Scroll Award in recognition of her community service, and for being a positive role model for women.
+She has also been nominated for the Russ Berrie Making a Difference Award, and has received a prestigious Proclamation from Senator Robert Menendez for her dedicated service to helping others during Hurricane Sandy.
+A native of Tenafly, New Jersey, Albanese grew up at the critically acclaimed Clinton Inn Hotel, which her family owned and operated for nearly five decades.
 Albanese holds a Bachelor of Science degree in business administration from Fairleigh Dickinson University in Teaneck, New Jersey and an Associate in Arts degree in graphic arts from Daytona State College, Daytona Beach, Florida.

 Lisa has spent over 30 years in advertising and marketing.
 She provided strategic direction and increased revenue for a wide range of advertising sales initiatives for leading companies including Omnicom, IAC Entertainment Publications, The Knot, Wedding Channel, Modern Bride, and New York Magazine.
 Throughout her career, she has managed accounts on both the agency and media sides.
 Lisa has also worked alongside some of New Jersey’s top wedding professionals, assisting them with wedding day and special event planning and “day of” direction.
-She is currently an advertising manager at North Jersey Media Group, establishing advertising strategies designed to meet clients’ marketing objectives within their budgets in daily and weekly newspapers and the county’s premier lifestyle magazine.
+She is currently an advertising account executive at North Jersey Media Group, establishing advertising strategies designed to meet clients’ marketing objectives in daily and weekly newspapers and the county’s premier lifestyle magazine.
 It is through her work with The Record newspaper that Lisa became aware of Giants of Generosity, for which she is grateful.
-Lisa was also publisher of Kidsville News!
-Bergen County, an educational newspaper for students in grades K-6 that engages students to embrace reading as a lifelong habit.
-This project was one of her proudest accomplishments and she enjoyed working with the schools to help build readership and academic-related content for the newspaper.
-She previously served on the board of the Norwood Public Schools PTA where her first project was to chair the annual Fall Fair when her son, now a college graduate, entered kindergarten; through this project she first developed her drive for volunteerism and fundraising.
-Lisa resides in Demarest, NJ with her two children.
+Lisa previously served on the board of the Norwood Public Schools PTA where her first project was to chair the annual Fall Fair when her son, now a college graduate, entered kindergarten; through this project she first developed her drive for volunteerism and fundraising.

-Thomas J. Volpe, mentor, wonderful friend and supporter of GOG is the former Senior Vice President of Financial Operations for The Inter public Group of Companies, Inc., and senior advisor at Babcock & Brown, a global financial services firm.
+Tom is a mentor and a wonderful friend and supporter of Giants of Generosity.
+He is the former Senior Vice President of Financial Operations for The Inter public Group of Companies, Inc., and senior advisor at Babcock & Brown, a global financial services firm.
 Currently Tom is with Rockdale Investment Management.
 He serves as Chairman Emeritus of the St. Francis College Board of Trustees having served on their Board for 35 years.
-Tom has also served 25 years on the Board of the NYC Chapter of Multiple Sclerosis and 7 years as a board member for Englewood Hospital Foundation.
-He is a former president of the New York Chapter of Financial Executives International
+Tom has also served 25 years on the Board of the NYC Chapter of Multiple Sclerosis and 10 years as a board member for Englewood Hospital Foundation.
+He is a former president of the New York Chapter of Financial Executives International.

 John H. Johl